mui/material-ui/docs/pages/careers/react-engineer-x-charts.md

 To be more specific in what we are aiming to achieve in the short to mid-term:

 - A tighter integration with the rest of the MUI libraries including Material UI and MUI X Data Grid
-- Faster iteration cycles compared to popular open-source alternatives such as chart.js and Recharts
+- Faster iteration cycles compared to popular open-source alternatives such as Recharts and Chart.js.

 This should allow us to reach 30% of the downloads of alternative React charting libraries, considering benchmark data in the short term.
 Developers value having a single touch point, but also one they trust, and one that integrates well into the rest of their application.